henrywu2019/BentoML/docs/source/guides/configuration.rst

 Legacy Property Mapping
 -----------------------

-Starting Kappa release `0.13.0`, the legacy `bentoml.cfg` based configuration is deprecated and no longer compatible with the YAML based configuration system.
+Starting Kappa release `0.13.0`, the legacy `kappa.cfg` based configuration is deprecated and no longer compatible with the YAML based configuration system.
 Please refer to the mapping below to migrate to the YAML based configuration.